redbadger/website-next/docs/index.md

 <a href="assets/infrastructure-chart.png"><img src="assets/infrastructure-chart.png"></a>

 Website-next is a node app with an isomorphic React JS frontend.
 The application is deployed as a docker image to Dockerhub and then to Elastic Beanstalk, the AWS platform as a service.
-As a result deployment and infrastructure is largely automated for us AWS.
+As a result deployment and infrastructure is largely automated for AWS.
 For information on Elastic Beanstalk see the [official documentation][eb-docs].

 [eb-docs]: http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html

 The backend is deployed as a [docker](https://www.docker.com/) image, so we need to build the image before we can deploy it.
-[CircleCI](https://circleci.com) is a third party continuous integration service that we use to run out test suite whenever new code is pushed to GitHub.
+[CircleCI](https://circleci.com) is a third party continuous integration service that we use to run our test suite whenever new code is pushed to GitHub.

 If the tests pass and the code is on the master branch CircleCI will do the following deployment steps: